 So think about that, Jesus clearly says breaking the Sabbath is to do ANY WORK, yet Jesus replies when accused of breaking the Sabbath “I WORK” Jesus in essence confessed.
 Did He sin?
 Under the Old Covenant they would say “yes”, but under the New Covenant, which we are under, He did not.
 There is no New Testament teaching that teaches Sabbath breaking to be a sin, Nowhere in all the places that lists what is considered to be sins, is Sabbath breaking mentioned, NO where are we instructed to keep the Sabbath.

-John 5:8-10 Jesus tells a man to work on the Sabbath day, knowing it was breaking the Sabbath to do any work.
-A man gathers sticks and God had him stoned to death in Numbers 15:32 , yet Jesus tells a man to pack up his bed and work.
+John 5:8-10 Jesus tells a man to work on the Sabbath day, knowing it was breaking the Sabbath to do any work on that particular day.
+A man gathers sticks and God had him stoned to death in Numbers 15:32 , yet Jesus tells a man to pick up his bed and carry it, which is work.

 Should we keep the Sabbath then?
 Apostle Paul sheds some light on this by his teaching.